josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </CalloutPlusQuote>

-(_What a great system, that makes working most expensive for the people least able to do it_.)
+(_What a great system, that makes working most expensive for the people for whom it's the most painful._.)

 I got a better chair, a standing desk, a wrist brace, and—finally—my first split keyboard: the [Kinesis Freestyle2 for Mac](https://kinesis-ergo.com/shop/freestyle2-mac/).